drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 sympy.expand(completed_square)
 ```

-Use `sympy` to solve the various equations that arise from comparing
+Use `sympy` to solve the various equations that arise from comparing the
-the coefficients of:
+coefficients of:

 $$
     f(x) = 2x ^2 + x + 1
 $$

 with the completed square.
+First, you see that the coefficient of
-First, the coefficient of $x ^ 2$ gives us an equation:
+$x ^ 2$ gives you an equation:

 $$
     a = 2